 - Add 1 shot each: blanco or silver tequila, St Germain, Cointreau (or Gran Marnier)

 or combination –sometimes I will do 1 shot tequila and half St G and half orange liqueur

-- Stevia or agave syrup to taste (with Meyer lemons I’m usually good without)
+- Stevia or agave syrup to taste (with Meyer lemons or with lemonade I’m usually good without)

 - SHAKE!!
 Drink!
 Share with a friend or enjoy by yourself!